1. About sotalol

 8. Cautions with other medicines

-There are some medicines that may interfere with the way sotalol works.
+There are some medicines that may affect the way sotalol works.

 Tell your doctor if you're taking:

-- medicines that can cause abnormal heart rhythms - these include some antibiotics, like clarithromycin and erythromycin, and some antidepressants, like citalopram and amitripyline
+- medicines that can cause abnormal heart rhythms – these include some antibiotics, like clarithromycin and erythromycin, and some antidepressants, like citalopram and amitriptyline

 - other medicines used to treat an irregular heartbeat, such as amiodarone

-- medicines for high blood pressure, such as diltiazem and verapamil
+- medicines for high blood pressure, such as diltiazem or verapamil

-- medicines that can lower your potassium levels - these include medicines that make you pee, like furosemide, and some steroids, like prednisolone
+- medicines that can lower your potassium levels – these include medicines that make you pee more, like furosemide, and some steroids, like prednisolone

 - medicines for asthma or chronic obstructive pulmonary disease (COPD)

-- medicines for allergies, such as ephedrine, noradrenaline or adrenaline
+- medicines for allergies, such as ephedrine, noradrenaline and adrenaline

 Mixing sotalol with herbal remedies or supplements